 When thinking about becoming a collision repair technician, some of your top questions are likely to be about the average annual auto body technician salary and whether there’s a positive outlook for the field.

 According to the Bureau of Labor Statistics (BLS), the median annual salary for automotive body and related repairers in the United States was $47,270 in May 2021.28 This means half of collision repair technicians earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 Vehicle designs continue to increase in complexity, which means there is a need for technicians who are trained to repair them.
 And while accidents are an unfortunate constant on the roads, they do bring job stability for those in the industry.

 Having skills and education can also help give you an advantage once you’re looking to advance in the field and pursue additional opportunities.
 The CRRT program at UTI can be a good place to

 start.
 There are many possibilities for those who are passionate and work hard!

-you need for a career in collision repair in just 51 to 54 weeks.
-With classes starting every three to six weeks, you also have the flexibility to choose the time that&rsquos right for you.
+for a career in collision repair in just 51 to 54 weeks.
+With classes starting every three to six weeks, you also have the flexibility to choose the time that’s right for you.